-The Company has adopted certain broad-based employee benefit plans in which executive officers participate and certain other retirement, life and health insurance plans providing customary personal benefits.
+The Company has adopted certain broad-based employee benefit plans and certain other retirement, life and health insurance plans providing customary personal benefits in which executives participate.
 The benefits under these plans are not tied to company performance.
-The executive officer named in the Summary Compensation Table participates in the other benefits described above.
+The Chief Executive Officer named in the Summary Compensation Table participates in the other benefits described above